+Cognition and Learning Challenges

-Cognition and Classroom environment/set up: cognition and Ensure all classroom adults give specific, targeted praise so the child knows Learning exactly what they are doing well; • The child will with visual and auditory memory for information, processes and Challenges instructions.
-Ensure all classroom adults are aware of this and they regularly C check the child's understanding of questions and tasks.
-This will support the child with staying on track; Carefully consider working pairings/small groups.
-Support the child with managing peer relationships effectively by providing a positive work 'buddy'; The child may appear immature and find it difficult to mix with their peer group.
+- Ensure all classroom adults give specific, targeted praise so the child knows exactly what they are doing well; - The child will with visual and auditory memory for information, processes and instructions.
+Ensure all classroom adults are aware of this and they regularly check the child's understanding of questions and tasks.
+This will support the child with staying on track; - Carefully consider working pairings/small groups.
+Support the child with managing peer relationships effectively by providing a positive work 'buddy'; - The child may appear immature and find it difficult to mix with their peer group.
 This may cause issues during more sensitive PSHE activities, or group work.

-Ensure classroom adults are vigilant for any bullying and encourage paired working, or group work, with positive role models; • The child may appear needy with an over-reliance on adult help and support.
+Ensure classroom adults are vigilant for any bullying and encourage paired working, or group work, with positive role models; - The child may appear needy with an over-reliance on adult help and support.
 Encourage and support the child's independence and confidence by making the curriculum/tasks accessible to them.

-Resources and equipment you might consider before the lesson: Plan self-checks for the child at each stage of a task; with the use of a tick list, so that the child knows what is expected of them; Support the child to overcome problems with understanding instructions and task requirements by using visual timetables and prompt cards with pictures as reminders of the steps needed to complete the task; Provide a word bank, with key vocabulary for the topic/area being studied; Provide key words with pictures/symbols to help with the child's memory; Provide a writing frame to help structure work; Keep Powerpoints slides simple and uncluttered.
+- Plan self-checks for the child at each stage of a task; with the use of a tick list, so that the child knows what is expected of them; - Support the child to overcome problems with understanding instructions and task requirements by using visual timetables and prompt cards with pictures as reminders of the steps needed to complete the task; - Provide a word bank, with key vocabulary for the topic/area being studied; - Provide key words with pictures/symbols to help with the child's memory; - Provide a writing frame to help structure work; - Keep Powerpoints slides simple and uncluttered.
 Highlight key information.

-Teaching methods to consider: Carefully plan & differentiate work, breaking it down into small manageable tasks; Provide time to consider questions, process & formulate an answer.
-Slow down and/or reduce the number of words that you use; Go over key vocabulary and ideas with to check understanding; Physically demonstrate tasks, rather than relying on verbal instructions; Repeat information in different ways, varying the vocabulary you use.
-Also, keep instructions simple; Use structured questioning to support and help the child to answer by scaffolding their response; • Encourage the child to make a mind map, or other visual representation of what they already know and use that as a starting point to teach next steps.
+- Carefully plan & differentiate work, breaking it down into small manageable tasks; - Provide time to consider questions, process & formulate an answer.
+Slow down and/or reduce the number of words that you use; - Go over key vocabulary and ideas with to check understanding; - Physically demonstrate tasks, rather than relying on verbal instructions; - Repeat information in different ways, varying the vocabulary you use.
+Also, keep instructions simple; - Use structured questioning to support and help the child to answer by scaffolding their response; - Encourage the child to make a mind map, or other visual representation of what they already know and use that as a starting point to teach next steps.

+Speech, Language & Communication Needs